SMTG-Bham/galore/README.rst

 Acknowledgements
 ----------------

-Development work by AJJ took place in the course of research into new transparent conducting materials, led by David O. Scanlon and funded by EPSRC (project code EP/N01572X/1).
-Work by AMG was supported by a studentship co-sponsored by the Diamond Light Source at the EPSRC Centre for Doctoral Training in Molecular Modelling and Materials Science (EP/L01582/1).
+Development work by Adam J. Jackson took place in the course of research into new transparent conducting materials, led by David O. Scanlon and funded by EPSRC (project code EP/N01572X/1).
+Work by Alex M. Ganose was supported by a studentship co-sponsored by the Diamond Light Source at the EPSRC Centre for Doctoral Training in Molecular Modelling and Materials Science (EP/L01582/1).
+Anna Ragoutz was our expert advisor on all things PES, guiding the feature-set and correcting the implementation of weighting, and was supported by an Imperial College Research Fellowship.

-We acknowledge useful discussions with Alexei Sokol (who proposed that a code such as this would be useful), Katie Inzani, Anna Regoutz and Tim Veal.
+We acknowledge useful discussions with Alexey Sokol (who proposed that a code such as this would be useful), Katie Inzani, and Tim Veal.
 Feature requests and user testing came from Benjamin Williamsion, Christopher Savory and Winnie L. Leung.